lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 # Guide to Overclocked LSDj by Infu
 Chapters are ordered as it follows:

-1.History and the Benefits of Overclocking Nowadays
+1. History and the Benefits of Overclocking Nowadays

-2.How to Overclock LSDj ROM
+2. How to Overclock LSDj ROM

-3.ROM Amplitude Modulation Synthesis and Groove/Tempo/BPM relation (commands)
+3. Amplitude Modulation Synthesis and Groove/Tempo/BPM relation (commands)

-  -Other commands
+   - Other commands

-4.CPU usage
+4. CPU usage

-5.LSDj Version Overclock differrences
+5. LSDj Version Overclock differrence
 ## History and the Benefits of Overclocking Nowadays

 **History** of Software overclocking LSDj starts by Pain Perdu in 2017 using version 5.3.5.[Archived link for the article here](https://web.archive.org/web/20200601005830/https://chiptuneswin.com/blog/pauls-tech-talk-lsdj-5-3-5_4x-part-2-sandpaper-vs-eardrums/)